RetroDECK/ES-DE/USERGUIDE.md

 The screensaven style to use, which includes _Dim_, _Black_, _Slideshow_ and _Video_.

-#### Video screensaver settings

-Options specific to the video screensaver.

-**Swap videos after (secs)**

-How long to play videos before change to the next game.

-**Stretch videos to screen resolution**

-This will fill the entire screen surface but will possibly break the aspect ratio of the video.

-**Play audio for screensaver video files**

-Muting or playing the audio.

 #### Slideshow screensaver settings

 Options specific to the slideshow screensaver.